shubh24/shubh24.github.com/_posts/2017-12-28-2017 was great \|\ 2018 will be better.md

  - **Read more, consume less**: Well, i'm consuming less -- more like zero.
 I have eliminated all [news](https://jamesaltucher.com/2012/07/go-on-a-news-diet-starting-today/), and all stupid social media from my life -- whats all this frickin hype with Virushka?!
 I'm very conscious about what content i consume, its mostly Casey Neistat, Gary Vee, Peter McKinnon and Mumbiker Nikhil.
 I'm still trying to build a regular reading habit -- i have put out a couple book review vlogs too.
 Still not quite there, it needs to become a subconscious decision.
  - **Bigger & better blogs**: This hasn't been one of my priorities lately -- i'm still regular with my weekly blogs, but the bigger projects are amiss.
 Need to get back on it!

-With that out of the way, lets get into a **52-week Mega-Massive-Comprehen-fuckin-sive Report**!
+With that out of the way, lets get into a **52-week Mega-Massive-Compre-fuckin-hensive Report**!

 i went for a [nice little trip to Malvan](https://www.youtube.com/watch?v=aBqzNjdplgQ), a small fishing town near Bombay.
 We scuba dived!
 That was fun.
 Got kicked out of a bus in the middle of the night for sleeping in an unreserved seat.
 That wasn't fun.